LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 {: .notice}
 In order to configure the default surveys for skill change, campaign managers must have the ‘edit skills’ permission enabled.
 For further information, refer to the [assign permissions.](admin-settings-permissions-assign-permissions.html)

 Default survey data is reported on the relevant skill (after the change).
-The survey answers are visible in [Report Builder.](data-reporting-report-builder-report-builder-overview.html)
+The survey answers are visible in [Analytics Builder.](data-reporting-report-builder-report-builder-overview.html)

 ## Assigning skills to users